phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zturn.md

 lrwxrwxrwx 1 root root 13 lis  8 18:38 usb-Phoenix_Systems_plo_CDC_ACM-if00 -> ../../ttyACM1
 ```

-To share disk image to the bootloader, `phoenixd` has to be launched with the following arguments (choose suitable
+Launch `phoenixd` to share the disk image with the bootloader (choose suitable
 ttyACMx device, in this case, ttyACM0):

 ```shell